 This talk will explore how to safely secure your online presence.
 There will be an opportunity for those who bring their laptops to follow along with Dan Gifford, as he will run a few tutorials.

-As threats and potential for peace in cyberspace are transnational and multi-faceted, the MIIS Cyber Initiative (MIIS Cyber) seeks
+As threats and potential for peace in cyberspace are transnational and multi-faceted, the Cyber Initiative seeks

 “to provide an interdisciplinary, networked platform to assess the policy impact of the information age on security, peace and communications in international affairs.”

-Our strategy is to execute this mission is to:
+Our strategy to execute this mission is to: